laravel/nova-docs/4.0/upgrade.md

 ### Dashboard Methods

-In Nova 4, the `cards` and `uriKey` methods defined on dashboard classes are no longer static.
+In Nova 4, the `label` and `uriKey` methods defined on dashboard classes are no longer static.
 You should update your methods accordingly:

 ```php
 /**